 Virtual sleep testing is more cost effective than performing tests in a lab.
 Home sleep testing comes at a minimal cost to providers since patients self-administer the test at home.
 A cloud-based portal enables the provider to access a patient’s electronic medical records to provide quick and convenient care.
-This also gives providers the option to downsize the practice or assign additional duties to staff, since staff members will no longer be needed to record data.
+Providers now have the option to downsize the practice or assign additional duties to staff, since staff members will no longer be needed to record data.

 Improve the Patient Experience with a VSC

 Patients are generally more comfortable taking tests from their own home.
 The process is less time consuming than an office visit, especially for patients in rural areas.
 A virtual sleep center eliminates the need for a patient to spend hours driving to a lab for testing and days, or possibly weeks, waiting for test results.